Dorinel Munteanu: Oțelul Galați

 On 1 July 2009, Oțelul Galați club official, Marius Stan confirmed that Munteanu signed with the club.
 In the first season under his command, the team finished eighth.

 In the next season, Oțelul managed to produce one of the biggest surprises in Romanian football by becoming champion for the first time in its history.
 Munteanu was seen as the primary factor for this success.
 He started the following season by winning the Supercupa României after a 1–0 victory against Steaua București.
 Afterwards, under Munteanu's guidance, The Steelworkers took part in the 2011–12 Champions League group stage, but failed to gain a single point as they lost all six games to Basel, Benfica and Manchester United.

-In the championship, they finished sixth and didn't qualify for the European competitions.
+In the championship, they finished sixth and did not qualify for the European competitions.
 The 2012–13 season started badly for Oțelul, earning only five points in the first six rounds, as a consequence, Munteanu resigned.